- XM Copy Trading is a broker-native platform where Investors allocate funds to Strategy Managers and copied trades mirror automatically

 Review each provider's profile carefully.
 Key metrics to assess:

-- Trading history length — prefer providers with at least 6–12 months of verified results
+- Trading history length — prefer managers with at least 6–12 months of live results

 - Maximum drawdown — lower is better; anything above 30% signals aggressive risk